michaelpb/stowage/README.md

 # Contributing

-New features and bug fixes are welcome!
+New features, tests, and bug fixes are welcome!